netlify/staticgen/content/projects/cmints.md

-[Integrate your project with the Crowdin](https://cmints.io/en/documentation/i18n/crowdin) and start translating your website right away with the help of translation community.
+[Integrate your project with the Crowdin](https://cmints.io/en/documentation/i18n/crowdin) and start translating your website right away with the help of the translation community.